systemd/mkosi/mkosi.md

   connects to its serial console from the current terminal instead of launching the VM in a separate window.

+`--qemu-smp=`

+: When used with the qemu verb, this options sets the qemu's `-smp` argument which controls the number of guest's CPUs.
+Defaults to `2`.

+`--qemu-mem=`

+: When used with the qemu verb, this options sets the qemu's `-m` argument which controls the amount of guest's RAM.
+Defaults to `1G`.

 `--network-veth`
 : When used with the boot or qemu verbs, this option creates a virtual ethernet link between the host and the container/VM.
 The host